libAtoms/matscipy/docs/cli/electrochemistry.md

 * `stericify`: Command line interface to the functionality of `matscipy.electrochemistry.steric_correction`.

-### Usage
+## Usage

 `poisson-nernst-planck`, `continuous2discrete` and
-`stericiy` executable scripts offer simple command line interfaces to solve arbitrary (1D) Poisson-Nernst-Planck systems, to sample discrete coordinate sets from continuous distributions, and to assure steric radii for all coordinate points in a sample.
+`stericify` executable scripts offer simple command line interfaces to solve arbitrary (1D) Poisson-Nernst-Planck systems, to sample discrete coordinate sets from continuous distributions, and to assure steric radii for all coordinate points in a sample.
-Type `poisson-nernst-planck --help`, `continuous2discrete --help`, and `stericiy --help` for usage information.
+Type `poisson-nernst-planck --help`, `continuous2discrete --help`, and `stericify --help` for usage information.

 A simple sample usage to generate a discrete coordinate set from the continuous solution of Poisson-Nernst-Planck equations for